shubham0112/Dell_hackathon/server/README.md

 2. Copy the link the of the repository by clicking on the clone button.
 3. Open terminal and type -
       git clone https://github.com/shubham0112/Dell_hackathon.git
-4. cd to the directory where requirements.txt is located.
+4. cd to the server directory
-5. Activate your virtualenv.
+5. Run : pip install -r requirements.txt in your shell.
-6. Run : pip install -r requirements.txt in your shell.
+6. Start the backend server by using the following command - "python server.py"
-7. Start the backend server by using the following commands -
+8. cd to the client folder and run "npm install" command.
-    * .\venv\Scripts\activate
+9. Start the front-end server with "npm start" command.
-    * python server.py
+10. Zip files should be present inside the folder named "ZipFiles".
-8. cd to the client folder and run npm install command.
+10. Make a folder named "Dell-Raw" in the same directory in which "ZipFiles" folder is present.
-9. Start the front-end server with - npm start command.
+11. Now you are all set and can start searching for the required xml files.